Robin-Sch/Robin-Sch/README.md

 Hello I'm Robin!
-- a (Cyber)security Enthusiast
+- a Cybersecurity Enthusiast
-- a Command-Line Ninja
 - a Homelab Tinkerer
-- a Software Developer
+- a Software Engineer
 - an Open Source Lover
+- a Command-Line Specialist

 For my profile, please take a look at my website, [www.robinsch.net](https://www.robinsch.net/).
 All the information is on there!